Last Updated on

 Your idea of happiness could revolve around a sunny day that speaks tons of positivity.
 But when you are pregnant, the scenario could change.
-With people constantly advising you on what to do and what not, you may feel conscious about every little thing.
-Your pregnancy and sun exposure are interlinked in a way you would not want to skip knowing.
+With people constantly advising you on what to do and what not to do, you may feel conscious about every little thing.
+If you enjoy sitting in the sun and soaking the sunlight, you may wonder if you should continue doing that now that you are pregnant.
 Read on to find out more.

 Risks of Sun Exposure in Pregnancy

 Sensitivity to sunlight or heat may increase in pregnancy can lead to complications for you and your baby.
 Some of the problems that could arise due to long-term exposure to sun are as follows.

 This is a major concern for women who are pregnant.
 A study points out to the fact that pregnant women who are exposed to UV rays for extended periods can develop skin cancer.
 This is due to the sunburns that follow after a prolonged sunbath.
 As already discussed, pregnant women are prone to skin sensitivity thus there are more chances of sunburn.

 Commonly known as ‘pregnancy mask’, is a condition that may lead to skin discolouration.
 When pregnant, hormonal changes can lead to excessive production of melanin.
 Such a condition can further add up to the sensitivity, making your skin lose colour when exposed to the sun.

 While you enjoy soaking in the sun, if you don’t drink enough water, you may experience dehydration.
 Though it is a common case irrespective of you being pregnant, the side effects may show up immediately in pregnancy.
 Dehydration in pregnant women can increase their heart rate and could also reduce the amount of oxygen for the foetus.